Backyard Safety Tips for Your Memorial Day Party

 Host a party on your property this Memorial Day weekend and you will likely have at least a couple youngsters having a blast in the backyard.
 But remember, safety first.
 Do not let the little ones venture near the pool.
 If you do not have a fence surrounding your pool or pond, add one as soon as possible.
 The fence should be at least five feet in height so kids cannot find their way into the water.

-Youngsters having fun in the backyard should be under supervision by an adult at all times to ensure safe play.
+Youngsters having fun in the backyard should be under supervision by an adult at all times to prevent swimming pool accidents.
 It will also help to add a fence to the perimeter of your front and backyard.
 Also, add one to the area around the pool so youngsters do not venture out into traffic.
 The fence should feature a lockable gate so evildoers cannot breach your property.

 Keep Your Furry Friends Away From Guests